 - 3. Site Description and Present Use.
 The project site is currently occupied by the three-story, 26,904-square-foot Fifth Church of Christ, Scientist, including a 1,400-square-foot parking lot with four parking spaces at 450 O'Farrell Street; a one-story, 4,415-square-foot vacant retail building at 474 O'Farrell Street; and a one-story, 1,012-square-foot restaurant and residential building with five units at 532 Jones Street. - 4.
 Surrounding Properties and Neighborhood.
 The Project Site is located within the RC-4 zoning district, a District defined by its compact, walkable, transit-oriented and mixed-use nature, within the Downtown/ Civic Center neighborhood.
 The immediate context is primarily residential with neighborhood-serving commercial uses.
 The immediate vicinity includes buildings ranging from five to 12 stories, and within a two-block radius up to 16-stories (including at the end of the subject site block).
 Within 1⁄4-mile radius east of the site is the dense commercial retail area surrounding Union Square and the western boundary of the Financial District, and within 1⁄4-mile south of the site is the City's major ceremonial and transit corridor Market Street.
 The project site is located within the boundaries of the Uptown Tenderloin Historic District which is listed in the National Register.
 Other zoning districts in the vicinity of the project site include: C-3-G (Downtown General), C-3-R (Downtown Retail), and P (Public), which exhibit a range of height and bulk districts: 80-T, 80-A, 80-130-F, and 225-S. - 5.
 Public Outreach and Comments.
-The Department has received 1441 form letters in support, 2 other letters of support, including from Yimby Law, and 3 letters in opposition to the Project, including from Tenderloin Housing Clinic, TNDC, Tenant Associations Coalition of San Francisco neighborhood groups, and one phone call in opposition.
-The opposition to the Project is centered on the shift to group housing, and concerns about the community engagement process, and a neighbor's perception that the church has not been a good neighbor.
+To date (as of 4/6/21), the Department has received 51 form letters in support, 3 other letters of support, including from Yimby Law and Project Access.
+SF Housing Action Coalition submitted support and a petition in support signed by 42.
 The support for the Project is focused on the development of new housing, below market rate options, community-serving retail and new home for the Fifth Church of Christ, Scientist.
-An additional letter was received regarding the adequacy of the Addendum prepared for the project. - 6.
+The Department has received 4 letters in opposition to the Project, including from Tenderloin Housing Clinic, TNDC, Tenant Associations Coalition of San Francisco neighborhood groups, Tenderloin Tenants, and one phone call in opposition.
+The opposition to the Project is centered on the shift to group housing, concerns about the community engagement process, and a neighbor's perception that the church has not been a good neighbor.
+One letter was received regarding the adequacy of the Addendum prepared for the project.
+Central City Democrats, 86 Dwellers and Alliance for Better District 6 all submitted letters noting multiple concerns about the project and requesting a redesign. - 6.
 Planning Code Compliance.
-The Commission finds that the Project is consistent with the relevant provisions of the Planning Code as originally described in Section F of Planning Commission Motion No. 20281, except as amended below: - A. Transportation Demand Management (TDM) Plan.
+The Commission finds that the Project is consistent with the relevant provisions of the Planning Code as originally described in Section F of Planning Commission Motion No. 20281, except as amended below:

+A. Transportation Demand Management (TDM) Plan.
 Pursuant to Planning Code Section 169 and the TDM Program Standards, the Project shall finalize a TDM Plan prior Planning Department approval of the first Building Permit or Site Permit.
 As currently proposed, the Project must achieve a target of 12 points.